 The osteopathic curriculum involves four years of academic study.
 Reflecting the osteopathic philosophy, the curriculum emphasizes preventive medicine and holistic patient care.
 Medical students learn to use osteopathic principles and techniques for the diagnosis and treatment of disease.

 Third and fourth year students have the option of completing their clinical rotations in one of KCOM’s National Rotation Regions.
-These regions currently include Arizona, Colorado, Florida, Illinois, Iowa, Michigan, Minnesota, Missouri, New Jersey, Ohio, Pennsylvania, and Utah.
+These regions currently include Arizona, Illinois, Kansas, Michigan, Minnesota, Missouri, New Jersey, Ohio, Pennsylvania, and Utah.

 Postgraduate Medical Education

 After completing osteopathic medical college, D.O.s serve a one-year internship, gaining hands-on experience in internal medicine, obstetrics/gynecology, general practice, pediatrics, and surgery.
 This experience ensures that osteopathic physicians are first trained as primary care physicians even if they plan to pursue a specialty.
 The internship provides every D.O. with the opportunity to see and treat every patient as a whole person.

 After the one-year internship, D.O.s enroll in a residency program of their choice.
 A residency typically requires from two to six years of additional training, depending on their chosen area of medicine.

 To see where the Class of 2007 graduates received internships and residencies, visit the Graduate Placement link.